 The risks are small, but can be serious.
 Our aim is to reduce them as much as possible, but they cannot be eliminated completely.
-However, 90% of people (9 out of 10) have an improved quality of life after surgery.
+However, 90% of people have an improved quality of life after surgery.
 If you are concerned about any of the risks or possible complications, please discuss them with your surgeon.